MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 ## Chain multiple gateway servers

 It's sometimes necessary to chain multiple gateways together in order to monitor across multiple untrusted boundaries.
-This article describes how to chain multiple gateways together.
+This section describes how to chain multiple gateways together.

 > [!NOTE]
 > - You should install one gateway at a time, and verify that each newly installed gateway is configured correctly before adding another gateway in the chain.